bossteve1/food-for-thought/README.md

 # food-for-thought
-A site where a user  is able to search for common and easy recipes to guide them in cooking It is built using React, Bootstrap for styling,MealDb API for the recipes data, and finally deployeed to vercel.
+A site where a user  is able to search for common and easy recipes to guide them in cooking.

+It is built using React, Bootstrap for styling,MealDb API for the recipes data, and finally deployeed to vercel.

 ## Features